cyberbiont/vscode-profiles/README.md

 _default: true_
 Whether extensions in profile folders will be replaced with symlinks to extensions.storage folder.
-Turning this off may result in multiplied disk space usage.
+Turning this off will result in increased disk space usage.

 ### paths.profiles